Assefaw Gebremedhin is an associate professor in the

 where he leads the Scalable Algorithms for Data Science (SCADS) Lab.

-He is also a Co-PI and Research Lead of the Department of Defese-funded VICEROY Institute for Cybersecurity Education and Research (CySER), and Program Director of the Department of Education-funded Graduate Assistance in Areas of National Need (GAANN) program focused on training graduate students at the intersection of artificial intelligence (AI), data science, and engineering to address challenges of the future electric power grid.
+He is also the Lead PI of the Department of Defense-funded VICEROY Northewest Institute for Cybersecurity Education and Research (CySER), and Program Director of the Department of Education-funded Graduate Assistance in Areas of National Need (GAANN) program focused on training graduate students at the intersection of artificial intelligence (AI), data science, and engineering to address challenges of the future electric power grid.

 Assefaw received the 2021 George Polya Prize in Applied Combinatorics for joint work with Fredrik Manne and Alex Pothen, and he received the National Science Foundation CAREER Award in 2016 for work on fast and scalable combinatorial algorithms for data analytics.